 For people with severe muscle spasm, a muscle relaxant may be recommended.
+For people with severe neck pain, a tricyclic antidepressant may also be recommended.
 Both tricyclic antidepressants and muscle relaxants can cause a person to feel sleepy.

 Ice — For some people, ice can reduce the severity of neck pain.
 It can be applied directly to the sore area of the neck.
 Ice can be frozen in a paper cup, and then the upper edge of the cup can be torn away.
 The ice should be moved continuously in strokes on the neck muscles for five to seven minutes.